jeetkunejoe/my-website/README.md

 ## Repository Purpose

-This file is just a readme file
+This file is just a readme file2